-This guide will walk you through connecting to a MongoDB database and assumes that you have already created a database on Modulus.
+This guide will walk you through connecting to a MongoDB database and assumes that you have already created a database on Xervo.
 You will need two things,

 - the ID of your database and